-The Amazon Editors' #1 Best Nonfiction Book of 2020 So Far and an Indie Next Pick, Why We Can’t Sleep was one of the biggest books of the season according to lists in the New York Times, Parade, O magazine, Book Riot, Vogue.com, RealSimple.com, and Forbes.com!
+One of the Amazon Editors' best nonfiction books of 2020, a Goodreads Choice Award Finalist, and an Indie Next Pick, Why We Can’t Sleep was one of the biggest books of the season according to the New York Times, Parade, O magazine, Book Riot, Vogue.com, RealSimple.com, and Forbes.com!

 When Ada Calhoun found herself in the throes of a midlife crisis, she thought that she had no right to complain.
 She was married with children and a good career.
 So why did she feel miserable?
 And why did it seem that other Generation X women were miserable, too?